-Call Centre Team Leaders (aka Contact Centre Team Leaders) have the enviable task of trying to improve the performance of each individual employee to help meet the organisation’s goals and complete a range of administration and management tasks.
+Call Centre Team Leaders (aka Contact Centre Team Leader or Supervisor) have the enviable task of trying to improve the performance of each individual employee to help meet the organisation’s goals and complete a range of administration and management tasks.

 Oh, and also be product and systems experts.